brandsimon/dracut-alpm-hook/README.md

 ## Configuration

-You can change the dracut options in the script file.
+You can change options in the script file.

+	CMDLINE: cmdline to use
+	EFI_STUB: efi stub to use
+	FALLBACK: wether to create a fallback image (empty means no, everything else yes)
+	SECUREBOOTFILES: path to db.key and db.crt